HPUX boot process explained. Learn which all processes happened in the background while HPUX server boots.

 /sbin/rc– to start additional services like lp, cron, cde

-/usr/sbin/getty– to start n show login prompt to user.
+/usr/sbin/getty– to start n show login prompt to the user.

-Please note that this is not exact hpux boot process.
-There are alterations depends on the system being referred is PA-RISC or Itanium.
-This article gives a fair idea of whats happening in the background when HPUX boot happens.
+Please note that this is not the exact hpux boot process.
+There are alterations depends on the system being referred to is PA-RISC or Itanium.
+This article gives a fair idea of what’s happening in the background when HPUX boot happens.